matheuristic/dotfiles/software.md

     [MDX-NET](https://github.com/kuielab/mdx-net)) to isolate
     vocals from audio tracks; a donation-supported web interface [MVSEP](https://mvsep.com/) is also available
-- Audio and Video Playback and Streaming
+- Audio and video playback and streaming
   - [NDI Tools](https://www.ndi.tv/tools/):
     Software for low-latency broadcasting over LAN by taking any video source, like a webcam, video capture card or desktop, and making